Commit Workbench API Reference

 DocumentValue

-For use only in Exchange Ticketing.
+For use only when exchanging GDS tickets; see the Exchanges, Refunds, and Void Guide for details.
 If sent, send with a value of REFUND, which refunds an EMD that has a refundable balance to the original FOP and is the only supported value.

-Refunds are indicated in the Exchange Search response by a negative amount in ModifyPrice/TotalPrice, and a value of either EMD or MCOClosed Miscellaneous change order; generally issued during the exchange process by either the airline or agency to process a residual balance for future travel, paper ticket fees, tour payments, etc. in TermsAndConditions/FulfillmentMethod/RefundMethod.
+Refunds are indicated in the Exchange Search response by a negative amount in ModifyPrice/TotalPrice, and a value of either EMD or MCO in TermsAndConditions/FulfillmentMethod/RefundMethod.

 Alternately, you can refund or forfeit any EMD value using the EMD Void request.

 If the new itinerary is ticketed at the time of reservation (pay now flow), and there is a residual balance to an MCO (miscellaneous change order), the MCO is issued along with the ticket at workbench commit.
 If the new itinerary is booked but not ticketed (pay later flow), any MCO is created but not issued yet.
 This allows customers to display, modify, and issue their own MCO outside of the JSON APIs if desired.
-If the reservation is subsequently ticketed using Exchange Ticketing, the MCO is issued as usual at commit.
+If the reservation is subsequently ticketed using Exchange Ticketing, the MCO is issued at commit as usual.

 Optional for a ticket exchange